 Although I glanced through each of the posts to try to detect a pattern, I could not see any.
 For example, the posts with a podcasts or graphics weren’t always the more popular.
 For the most part, with blog posts I try to start with a “relevance hook” — why is this topic suddenly relevant?
 Was there an experience I had, a newsworthy event, a question from a reader, or some other trigger?
 That’s just my form of writing.
 I think it’s a good practice, but I can’t say that it characterizes why posts become popular.

-As an end summary:
+As an end description:

 What will you see in 2018 from my blog?
 I’ll finish up my API documentation content and publish it as an eBook.
 I’ll undertake a collaborative project (involving posts and podcasts) to change attitudes that practitioners and academics have toward each other.
 I’ll dive more into techniques for simplifying complexity, fashioning that content into a more full-length course or book.
 I’ll post more quick responses from reader questions that I usually answer via email.
 And I’ll follow up more on how to drive more value to tech comm by centering on pain points of support, field engineering, and marketing groups.
 So in the end, I’m not drawing my roadmap entirely based on these 2017 metrics.
 But I will probably keep posts long and make the titles more intriguing.